sohan-4/RPI-MANE-SAC-Website/Liam_Research/README.md

+11/8/2024 - Liam coll
+I attended a meeting with the council before the RCOS meeting to discuss changed to the website and new ideas.
+The forum was scrapped for a form that could be filled out to submit question or conscern.
+This is to mitgate a large influx of messages that we hav eto deal with.
+We also created a new email that all members could have access to.
+This email would also intake the forms that people fill out.
+The followign classes were created for people to fill out for the form:

+Name (ability to be anonymous)
+Date (automatic)
+Email
+Major
+Year
+Description/Concern

+I learned python with the help of my partner and was bale to make classes for the form.
+I was also able to only allow the desciption and conscerns section to be mandatory in case someone wants to submit a conscern anonymously.
+I also compiled a list of everyones image and have begun uploading everyones profile on the site.
+I have also continued to contact our IT dept. but they seem to be thinking our site is only dynamic and one page.
+They have taken a while to get back to me so it may take a while to integrate with the MANE depts site.

 10/29/2024
 Liam Coll
+<<<<<<< Updated upstream
 I have continued to communicate with our IT department.
 I sent an email to ensure that, in the event we decided to integrate with the new MANE department site, their framwork would work with hours.
 I have also begun collecting links to other councils at RPI for our FAQ.
 The purpose of this is to mitigate any questions that could be answered on other sites.